 1. Treechada “Poyd” Petcharat

-Since winning at Miss Tiffany’s in 2004, Poyd has subsequently gone on to dominate the world of modelling, and has recently been named the 73rd most beautiful female face in the world, in a survey by TC Chandler.
+Since winning at Miss Tiffany’s in 2004, Poyd has subsequently gone on to dominate the world of modelling, and was named 73rd most beautiful female face in the world, in a survey by TC Chandler.

 Now a successful actress, it is reported that she earned upwards of a million $US for her starring role in 2013’s ‘The White Storm.’